schorschii/WebVault-Pro/README.md

 - custom entry icons

 ## Support
+You need support or specific adjustments for your environment?
+You can hire me to extend this project to your needs.
+Please [contact me](https://georg-sieber.de/?page=impressum) if you are interested.

 Found a bug?
 Great!
-Please report it (preferably with a ready-to-use fix for it) on GitHub.
+Please report it (preferably with a ready-to-use fix as pull request) on GitHub.
 Questions, ideas, feature requests or just (hopeful positive) feedback is also welcome.